North West Wind Ensemble

+Competitions

 2011 Australian national competition

 Over the 2011 Easter weekend the band travelled to Adelaide, South Australia for the National Band Championships to perform in the Open A Grade competition.
 Performing a program of works by Grainger, de Meij, Sparke and Sousa they scored 489 from a total of 500 points to win the championship for the third time in five attempts.

 2012 Australian national competition

 On 8 April 2012, the band competed in Open A Grade at the National Championships held in Melbourne.
 Performing works by Frank Ticheli, Graham Lloyd, Philip Sparke and Julius Fučík they scored 493 of a possible 500 points, the highest of any wind band in history to retain the Prime Minister's Trophy.